Keyspace-cloud/android/README.md

 ### Quick wipe

-Instantly sign out and delete all on-device Keyspace data by tapping a single tile.
+Instantly sign out and delete all on-device Keyspace data by tapping the quick settings tile.
 Useful if the country you're in has a poor human rights record or [if your device is confiscated without your consent](https://www.dailydot.com/debug/greenwald-partner-david-miranda-detained-airport/).

 ### Offline support